-Get help on the Gateway Administrator in any of the following ways:
+Get help on PC-Duo Gateway Administrator in any of the following ways:

-- ◆ Select Help > Help on the Gateway Administrator to display the help topics for this product. - ◆ Right-click any node or item in the Gateway Administrator window and select Help.
-Help for the selected item displays. - ◆ Press F1 on your keyboard when you have selected any node or item in the Gateway Administrator window to display Help for the selected item.
+- ◆ Select Help > Help on PC-Duo Gateway Administrator to display the help topics for this product. - ◆ Right-click any node or item in the PC-Duo Gateway Administrator window and select Help.
+Help for the selected item displays. - ◆ Press F1 on your keyboard when you have selected any node or item in the PC-Duo Gateway Administrator window to display Help for the selected item.

-About the Gateway
+About PC-Duo Gateway

-You can check the version number of the Gateway software you are running by selecting Help > About the Gateway Administrator... from the Help menu.
-The following popup window with the version number will appear:
+You can check the version number of the PC-Duo Gateway software you are running by selecting Help > About PC-Duo Gateway Administrator... from the Help menu.